mikerochip/addressables-training-manual/README.md

 ## What is Addressables?

-The Addressables system is a Unity package that allows developers to load assets by Address.
-Doing this unlocks your ability to load assets from wherever you want.
-You can load your assets from some place on disk, from a server, wherever you want.
+The Addressables system is a Unity package that allows you to load assets at runtime by address rather than by using Resources, Streaming Assets, or rolling a custom solution on top of Asset Bundles.

+Loading by address unlocks your ability to rearrange the assets in your project and deploy your assets locally or to a server without having to change the code that loads the assets.

-**Addressables does not provide an asset hosting solution out of the box.** It just unlocks your ability to load assets regardless of where they live.
-You are still responsible for finding a hosting solution and managing that solution.
+**Addressables does not provide a server asset hosting solution out of the box.** You are responsible for finding a hosting solution and managing that solution.

 ## What is This Manual?